Bike/hominy/ROADMAP.md

 Now treec is working on basic code.
 I do still want to ultimately do the flow compiler, but I should also think about what I want to do and what I need to do it.

 My fundamental goal is to have a testbed language with very simple language semantics that I can use to facilitate my thinking about compilers and programming languages.
-To this end I would actually like something that could be usable as a daily driver, because I think the simple abstractions alone are not enough to understand how a programming language can be used - as a basic example, I have Burke "working" as I write this, but there is no arithmetic: a subsystem that most serious programs would involve (for example, the VM and compilers I have written in CL do), and a subsystem whose optimization is a vastly complex problem on its own.
+To this end I would actually like something that could be usable as a daily driver, because I think the simple abstractions alone are not enough to understand how a programming language can be used - as a basic example, I have Hominy "working" as I write this, but there is no arithmetic: a subsystem that most serious programs would involve (for example, the VM and compilers I have written in CL do), and a subsystem whose optimization is a vastly complex problem on its own.

 Anyway, quick TODO list, in no order: